KhachDavid/gesture-control-go1/README.md

     readme_assets/animated_block_diagram.gif
 )

+## Unitree GO1 Quadruped Robot

-**Unitree GO1 Quadruped Robot**: The GO1 robot is a quadruped robot developed by Unitree Robotics.
+The GO1 robot is a quadruped robot developed by Unitree Robotics.
 It is controlled using a C++ API that communicates with the robot through a UDP connection.
 The API provides functions to control the robot's joints, read sensor data, and get the robot's camera feed.
 It is adapted from the repository [unitree_legged_sdk](https://github.com/katie-hughes/unitree_ros2).
 A new ROS2 node was created to control the robot using the API.
 The node has a variable that stores the current gesture, which is updated via a subscription to the "active_gesture" topic.
 The subscriber callback receives strings representing gestures and sets the current gesture accordingly.
 In the high-frequency control loop, the node evaluates the current gesture and formulates a corresponding command message.
 Depending on the gesture (such as "up," "down," "left," "right," "forward," "back," or "hand"), the node configures parameters like velocity, gait type, and motion mode, then publishes a message to the "high_cmd" topic.
 This mechanism enables the robot to perform various maneuvers by directly converting high-level gesture inputs into precise low-level motion commands.

+## Mediapipe Hand Gesture Recognition

-**Mediapipe Hand Gesture Recognition**: Hand gesture recognition is implemented using Google’s Mediapipe.
+Hand gesture recognition is implemented using Google’s Mediapipe.
 A pre-trained model detects 21 key points on the hand, and the angles between those key points are used to classify gestures.
 The detected gesture is published on the “active_gesture” topic, which then controls the robot’s movement.
 This simple but effective approach was enhanced through numerous experiments, several weeks of tinkering with the model’s output plotting and threshold calibration.
 Early tests showed reliable gesture detection, and later refinements included improvements to the real-time performance and robustness to different hand positions.

-**AR Glasses and Live Camera Feed Integration**: The AR glasses are a central component for providing the operator with real-time visual feedback directly from the robot’s onboard camera.
+## AR Glasses and Live Camera Feed Integration

+The AR glasses are a central component for providing the operator with real-time visual feedback directly from the robot’s onboard camera.
 Key developments and milestones include:

 • Displaying Images on the Glass